HomeBusinessGoogle Search Innovations: Content Strategy for 2025

 Results (12 months after implementation):

-Essential Introduction for Strategy
+Introduction for strategy

 Strategic Principle: Content must now be created for humans first, with search optimisation as a secondary consideration.
 Google’s systems have become sophisticated enough to recognise when content prioritises algorithms over user needs.

-The E-A-T-E Framework in Practice
+The E-A-T-E framework in practice

 • Expertise: Demonstrate deep subject matter knowledge through comprehensive coverage and technical accuracy